Arjunn1122/SarakariSathi/README.md

 ✅ Problem Statement Name
 SB-01: Ai-Powered Chatbot for Government Schemes and financial aid

-✅ Project Title (if any)
+✅ Project Title — SarkariSathi
-BOLT — SarkariSathi

 ✅ Brief Project Description
 SarkariSathi is an intelligent monitoring system designed for bridges and similar public infrastructure.
 Using a network of IoT sensors, the system continuously tracks vibration, load, temperature, and potential structural anomalies.
 Data is processed using AI models to predict failures and send alerts in real-time.
 This solution aims to enhance safety, reduce maintenance costs, and provide timely alerts to authorities.